Crew Module Atmospheric Re-entry Experiment: Characteristics of the vehicle

-The crew module was mounted upside-down inside the payload fairing of the GSLV Mk III.
-CARE was made of aluminium alloy and had a lift-off mass of 3,735 kg.
+The crew module was mounted upside-down inside the payload fairing of the LVM3.
+CARE was made of aluminium alloy with carbon-fiber reinforced polymer (CFRP) panels and had a lift-off mass of 3,735 kg.
 Its diameter was 3100 mm and its height was 2698 mm.
 The module had an ablative thermal protection.
-The side panels were covered with Medium Density Ablative (MDA) tiles and the forward heat shield was made of carbon phenolic tiles.
+The side panels were covered with medium density ablative (MDA) tiles and the forward heat shield was made of carbon phenolic tiles.
 It was powered by batteries and was equipped with six liquid-propellant (MMH/MON3) 100 N thrusters.

+The deceleration system consists of two independent chains of parachutes: a primary parachute (31 meters in diameter), a drop parachute (6.2 meters in diameter), and a pilot parachute (2.3 meters in diameter).

 Preliminary tests

 A practice run of the recovery of crew module was done on 31 October 2014 with Indian Coast Guard ship ICGS Samudra Pahredar.

 Mission description

 CARE was launched on 18 December 2014 at 04:00 UTC.
 The crew module was separated at the intended height of 126 km and a speed of 5300 m/s.
 It entered a coast phase during which it performed three axis control manoeuvres in order to ensure zero degree angle of attack at reentry.

 The ballistic reentry started from an altitude of about 80 km.
 At this altitude, the propulsion was shut down.
 The heat shield experienced temperatures around 1,000 degrees C and the capsule experienced deceleration of up to 13 g.

 After the re-entry the vehicle performed a descent and splashdown during which an end-to-end validation of the parachute system was performed, including the demonstration of the apex cover separation and the parachute deployment in cluster configuration.
 The deployment sequence started when CARE had slowed to a speed of 233 m/s.
 The crew module carried three stages of parachutes, all of which came in pairs.
 First, both 2.3-meter diameter pilot parachutes came out, followed by the 6.2-meter drogue parachutes, which cut the capsule's velocity down to 50 m/s.
 Then both main parachutes were deployed at a height of about 5 km.
 These parachutes, each 31 meters in diameter, were the largest ever made in India.